RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

- * New transforms: Canon ETW1 word processor, IBM Displaywriter
+ * New transforms: Canon ETW1 word processor, IBM Displaywriter, Multimate

  * New function: ExtractDisplaywriterFiles - extract EBCDIC files from Displaywriter 8" disk images